-“We know that erosion and coastline problems, as well as the problems with (species at risk) that live in areas like this, it is an ongoing concern.
+“We know that erosion and coastline problems, as well as the problems with [species at risk] that live in areas like this, is an ongoing concern.
 So it is just natural to think that there was this piece of land that could be put to good use,” said Todd MacEwen.

 St. Peters Harbour is a safe nesting site for the endangered piping plover.
-It is also home to osprey, bald eagles, black-bellied plovers and sanderlings.
+It is also home to osprey, bald eagle, black-bellied plover and sanderling.
 Other bird species found here include semipalmated plover, greater yellowlegs, ruddy turnstone and semipalmated sandpiper.

 In addition to protecting habitat for species at risk (including migratory birds) and supporting thriving ecosystems, NCC is allowing the Errol A. MacEwen Nature Reserve to be accessible to the public for recreational activities such as walking on the splendid beach and photography.

-In 1997, the Nature Conservancy of Canada made a funding contribution towards this 914-acre (370-hectare) project.
+In 1997, the Nature Conservancy of Canada made a funding contribution towards this 370-hectare (914-acre) project.